Have you jumped on the Matcha bandwagon?

-Making homemade marshmallows spiked with compounds that will regulate your sugar, increase energy and fight disease!
+Making homemade marshmallows spiked with compounds may help regulate sugar, increase energy and fight disease.
 I enjoy these as my afternoon snack because the combination of protein in the gelatin and caffeine in the matcha green tea strikes a perfect balance.

 Because of this and probably thanks to this, I recommend gelatin only from grass-fed animals.
-There are several brands that have proven to use grass-fed products, Great Lakes is one of them.
-It’s considerably more pricier than the conventional counterparts but because I use a small amount in this recipe and using it to nourish our bodies, I find that the price is well worth it.
+There are several brands that have proven to use grass-fed products, but my favorite is Perfect Supplements Bovine Gelatin.
+It may be a little more costlier than the conventional gelatin but because I use a small amount in this recipe and using it to nourish our bodies, I find that the price is well worth it.
 A little goes a long way and just one can of this will last you a long while.

 Now, on to the recipe.
-You start by whisking 1/2 cup of water with gelatin in a KitchenAid or comparable mixer for 15 seconds.
+You start by whisking ½ cup of water with gelatin in a KitchenAid or comparable mixer for 15 seconds.
 Set aside.

 Turn the mixer back on low speed.
 Carefully pour in the matcha honey mixture into the gelatin and slowly increase the speed to medium.
 Continue beating until white peaks form, like in meringue.
 This should take you about 15 minutes.
-Meanwhile, prepare a 9×13 pan by lining it with parchment paper and coating it with coconut oil.
+Meanwhile, prepare a 9x13 pan by lining it with parchment paper and coating it with coconut oil.
 Be sure to leave a flap on the sides for easy removal of marshmallows.

-- Whisk 1/2 cup of water with gelatin in a KitchenAid or comparable mixer for 15 seconds.
+- Whisk ½ cup of water with gelatin in a KitchenAid or comparable mixer for 15 seconds.
 Set aside.

 - In a small, heavy-bottom saucepan, bring matcha, remaining water, and honey to a boil.
 Reduce heat to medium-low and continue to lightly simmer for about 7 minutes.

 - Add chopped pecans and vanilla.
+Gently combine together.